 How it works: The provider adds a markup to the cost of the product to establish the selling price.
 In SaaS, this means adding all the business costs, dividing the total over the number of users you expect, and adding a percentage to ensure you make a profit.

 Examples: Manufacturing and retail are ideal for cost-plus strategies.
-It can be a challenging strategy to apply to SaaS as ongoing costs are unpredictable.
+It can be a challenging pricing strategy to apply to SaaS as ongoing costs are unpredictable.

 - Simple for those with a uniform cash flow forecast or a predictable or consistent budget.